You shall know the truth and the truth shall set you free

 FALSE GIFTS OPERATING AS THE GIFTS OF THE HOLY SPIRIT

 Testing our own gifts and motives, as well as the gifts, ministry and motives of others in the light of Scripture is another necessary component of our defense against deception.

 God sends His angels to help and/or warn His believers when we, or our loved ones, are in trouble.

 It is also Scriptural that angels might appear to us under dire circumstances.
-What’s more, the Holy Spirit Himself, living IN us, is able to guide us and keep us from harm, (Ps.
+What’s more, the Holy Spirit Himself, living inside all true believers, is able to guide us and keep us from all harm, (Ps.
 23.)